erikdubois/Sardi/README.md

 June 2015 I filed all the hardcoded links of Linux Mint to that website and now all hardcoded links should be gone, IF YOU RUN THE SCRIPT.
 If you do find one, file it yourself at the above mentioned website.

 If you are interested as the how and why icons do what they do, check out the youtube.

-#Option 2 : Fix_icons script

-I used to have a script to change the path myself.
-This is no longer maintained since the hardcode-fixer script is taking care of that.
-I am keeping it for educational reasons.
-You can find it in the folder "old".
-In this script I also keep track of all the symbolic links I have added since working on this theme.

-Code lines like the one here, will be executed in the script : FIX_ICONSvx.sh  and will change all stubborn icons.

-	sudo sed -i 's/\/usr\/lib\/linuxmint\/mintUpdate\/icons\/base.svg/mintUpdate/g'
-	 /usr/share/applications/mintUpdate.desktop